vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

 - The **PetClinicVisitRequestSender** and **PetClinicMessageResponsesReceiver** classes in the **service** folder.
 These are the classes that enable sending and receiving messages to and from a queue using JMS.
 - The **PetClinicMessageRequest** and **PetClinicMessageResponse** classes in the **entity** folder.
 These are the messages being send back and forth.
 - The **MessagingConfig** class in the **config** folder.
 This class provides conversion to and from JSON.
+- The **AzureServiceBusResource** class in the **web** folder.
+This class makes use of the above classed to send a message to the service bus.

 In the next steps you will add similar functionality to the **visits** service.